(Republishing from 2018.)

-Last year was a rough one.
-Mid-November 2018 my parents needed to move into Assisted Living on an emergency basis.
+2018 was a rough year when mid-November my parents needed to move into Assisted Living on an emergency basis.
 My sister had pneumonia and there weren’t any moving companies available last-minute.
 So I ended up doing most of the move alone.
-To say it was brutal makes the word ‘understatement’ an understatement…
+To say it was brutal makes the word ‘understatement’ an understatement.

 After my parents were safely in their new home I was finally able to rest.
-I guess I slipped into a strange type of depression because I began watching nonstop holiday shows.
+I guess I slipped into a strange type of depression because I began watching television nonstop.

 But not “normal people” television.

-My DVR was filled with a creepy combination of dark ID Channel crime shows–next to happy, sappy Hallmark Christmas movies.
+My DVR was filled with a creepy combination of dark ID Channel crime shows, along with happy, sappy Hallmark Christmas movies.